Suhaib0310/Music-Company-Analysis/README.md

 Analysis of Music Company Dataset.
-The purpose of this project is find out the useful trends and patterns between customers, artist, genre, sales etc.
+The purpose of this project is find out the useful trends and patterns between customers, artist, genre, sales etc. I have used simple SQL query, JOINS, Common Table Expression, and Recursive to get the result.